rejyoung/romanize-string/README.md

 ```bash
 python3 -m pip install pythainlp
 ```
+> **NOTE:** This issue **only** affects Thai transliteration.
+The absence or presence of Python 3 and pythainlp has no effect on the romanization of other scripts.
 ## Usage

 The `romanizeString` utility is capable of transliterating a string written in any of the [supported languages](#language-codes).
 It cannot transliterate from multiple languages at once.
 For scripts without native capitalization (all except Cyrillic and Greek), the output romanized strings will be lowercase.